 - Elfen Lied: Almost all of the girls are depicted in their underwear or naked at least once.
 Despite its status as being horror violence anime, it also sometimes dips into Harem comedy, so fan service is abound with many girls/women of different ages.
 The Agent, however, always appears professional, wearing a suit and jacket all the time, and keeping a serious military nature.
-She's a Bifauxnen and for the most of the manga people thought she was a guy.
-The very last chapter has her shirt ripped, showing her cleavage, and confirming her gender (it still wasn't as revealing as what some of the other girls were portrayed in).
+She's a Bifauxnen and her gender is only confirmed at the end.

 - Saboru in .hack wears a loose-fitting green maid's outfit, covering most of her body, including some cloth around her hair.
 She doesn't wear the battle bikini, nor the stockings that the others wear. her player is a male, but the PC body came from another woman who fits the description of Stripperiffic.

 - Tomoe in Queen's Blade.
 She's a Miko (and a Mamiko Noto character), her outfit covers almost her entire body except her hands and head.
 This is a series in which the main character only wears leather straps to cover the most essential parts of her body.
 Clothing Damage still leaves her naked on several occasions.

 - Magical Record Lyrical Nanoha Force: Unlike the other two adult women of the Hückebein, Cypha's normal outfit is a fully-covering bodysuit.
 But Pure Is Not Good, and despite her conservative clothing she's the most outwardly vicious of the lot.

 - Daily Life with Monster Girl: Centorea is the most proper of the monster girls, in both behaviour and dress.
 However, the fact that she's also the most well-endowed makes things difficult for her.